Nourishing the art of empathy

 Some 16,000 New Zealand children have benefitted from Roots of Empathy over the past 12 years.
 New Zealand was the first country outside Canada to trial the programme, which is now run in 14 countries.

 Art for Change ran a highly successful art exhibition for refugees two years ago.
-This year the collective decided Roots of Empathy needed its support - especially in the wake of the Christchurch mosque killings, which affected so many people nationwide.
+This year the collective decided Roots of Empathy needed its support - especially in the wake of the Christchurch terrorist attacks, which affected so many people nationwide.